By: Marilyn L. Davis

-Note: While some of you in my generation may reference my title as a parody on the Eagles, “Life in the Fast Lane,” it came in a comment from Slug Latimer on Facebook.
+Note: While some of you in my generation may reference my title as a parody of the Eagles, “Life in the Fast Lane,” it came in a comment from Slug Latimer on Facebook.
 I asked permission to use “Life in the Last Lane,” and Slug graciously gifted it to me.
-Now, if you’re the originator of this phrase, let me know, and I’ll give you credit as well.
+If you’re the originator of this phrase, let me know, and I’ll give you credit.

 Late to the Party?
-Doesn’t Matter – Just Write
+It doesn’t Matter – Just Write

-Slug’s ‘last lane’ comment made me think about all the lost opportunities of our youth, the times that we let fear prevent us from pursuing a dream, or the times that we lacked enough confidence to try something new.
+Slug’s ‘last lane’ comment made me think about all the lost opportunities of our youth, the times that we let fear prevent us from pursuing a dream, or when we lacked enough confidence to try something new.
 It also prompted some questions.

 - Why do we sometimes stumble upon a passion later in life?